DrAzraelTod/podcatcher.sh/README.md

 Currently 2 m3u-files are beeing generated, that should work for _some_ mediaplayers to play those files via http or similar network-transfer.
 Since that isn't working everywhere (i'm looking at you android!), i built some HTML5/JS-Interface that should parse the m3u and play the files.

+## Does it work?

+Well.. some of it does.
+Testpage is aviable at [g33ky.de/static/podcasts](http://g33ky.de/static/podcasts/).

 ## TODO

 at podget: